13 Apr Top 10 Tax Deductions Perfect for Georgia Homeowners!

-Loans of up to $5,500 are available and must be repaid within 36 or 60 months, depending on which of the three program administrators is issuing the loan.
+Loans of up to $5,500 are available and must be repaid within 36 or 60 months, depending on which of the three program administrators issues the loan.

 9. Access Solar Energy Easements

 In determining that the use of solar energy “can help reduce the nation’s reliance upon imported fuels,” Georgia encourages the development of solar-energy systems.
 Accordingly, under Georgia’s Solar Easements Act of 1978, easements may be established to allow owners of solar-energy systems to negotiate for assurance of continued access to sunlight.
-Any easement must be created in writing and is subject to the same requirements as all other legal easements.
+Create any easement in writing as these remain subject to the same requirements as all other legal easements.

 The easement must contain: